 Equipping Coloma Students For The Future

 At Coloma we recognise that young people in our schools and colleges today face a future that will be very different from that experienced by their parents and teachers.
 The statutory age for participating in education or training was raised to 17 years in 2013 and to 18 years in 2015.
 Opportunities in higher education and apprenticeships are changing rapidly.
 Working life will involve more moves from one job to another than happened in previous generations, and will extend to a later pensionable age.
 Careers in the 21st century will be quite different from those in the 20th century.
 Finding “the right job” will be replaced by the need for young people to be equipped with the knowledge, understanding, skills and personal qualities to plan and manage their progression through learning and work.
+Led by Miss Huggett, Coloma has a whole school approach to careers education with all staff supporting its delivery through the pastoral system and within curriculum areas.

 Careers Education at Coloma

 At Coloma, we encourage and enable our girls’ to make and implement well-informed and realistic decisions about their future.
 We are committed to providing careers support within the curriculum and impartial careers information and advice, with one to one discussion at appropriate stages.
+As part of our careers programme, year 11 students are provided with a one to one guidance interview.
+Parents are welcome to attend these meetings.
+Students and parents of students in year 7-11 can request a careers guidance interview by contacting Miss Huggett.

 We provide students with a wide range of information about opportunities including; university information and apprenticeships and work experience opportunities.
 We also invite career professionals and former students into school to talk to appropriate groups of students about their university and career experiences.
 In addition, we arrange mock interviews, seminars, and Higher Education conferences.